IAlstonI/IAlstonI.github.io/JS Events.md

 File upload : type="file" This type of input creates a box that looks like a text input followed by a browse button.

 ## 5. Button and hidden
-Button :The <button> element was introduced to allow users more control over how their buttons appear, and to allow other elements to appear inside the button.
+Button :The element was introduced to allow users more control over how their buttons appear, and to allow other elements to appear inside the button.

 ## 6. Labelling Form Controls:** element can be used in two ways.
 It can:
 Wrap around both the text description and the form input.